radosj/sedam_workshop/README.md

-# Red Edition Website - User Guide

 ## 🎯 Overview

-This is a modern, clean recreation of the Red Edition furniture website.
+This is a modern, clean recreation of the Sedam Workshop website.
 The original WordPress site has been converted to a lightweight, fast-loading website using only HTML, CSS, and JavaScript - no plugins or complex dependencies required.

 ## 🌟 Features